BZIEO/Odin-Recipes/README.md

 # odin-recipes
 PROJECT RECIPES:

-I will be making a simple website with various links to a few recipes.
+I will be making a simple website with various links to a few recipes